 But unlike cheesesteaks, which almost always suffer from dry, shriveled, unseasoned meat, roast pork sandwiches have a lot more flavor agents working in their favor.
 There's the roll, typically encrusted in nutty sesame seeds and saturated with a generous ladleful of meaty pork juices.
 There's the gooey tang of melted sharp provolone and, under ideal circumstances, the pleasantly bitter bite of broccoli rabe.
 And that's not counting the roast pork itself, or the myriad optional condiments like long hots that you can slap on top.

 Of course, this isn't to say that there aren't bad roast pork sandwiches out there.
 We encountered stale rolls; dry, stringy pork; bland or unmelted cheese; and sad, mushy broccoli rabe.
 We had sandwiches that were more bread than filling, and fillings that soaked right through the roll.
-Roast pork is a special breed of sandwich, and the very best ones excel for their barebones simplicity and zen-like balance.
+Roast pork is a special breed of sandwich, and the very best ones excel for their barebones simplicity and balance.
 Of the 14 we tried, here are the ones that truly triumphed.

 Best Cheffy Roast Pork Sandwich: High Street on Market